OpenVoiceOS/ovos-stt-server-plugin/readme.md

 - https://stt.smartgic.io/nemo/stt

-**Warning** there are associated risk with using a public server, read Jarbas blog post [The Trust Factor in Public Servers](https://jarbasal.github.io/blog/2023/10/14/the-trust-factor-in-public-servers.html)
+While there are associated risks with public servers, we value your trust in our products, learn more in Jarbas blog post [The Trust Factor in Public Servers](https://jarbasal.github.io/blog/2023/10/14/the-trust-factor-in-public-servers.html)

 ## Docker